- grep (globally search a regular expression and print)

 - searches for a regular fixed string

-will show you an alias and where the binary is located- some systems wont have a binary for egrep opting insted to alias
+aliaswill show you a list of alias’s, this way you can tell howgrepwill behave on your systemtype egrepwill show you an aliaswhich egrepwill show you an alias and where the binary is located- some systems wont have a binary for egrep opting insted to alias

-, this can also be seen withfgrep
+grep -E, this can also be seen withfgrep

 - some systems wont have a binary for egrep opting insted to alias